onkar69483/Home-Security-System/README.md

 # Home Security Bot

-This project is a home security system built using a NodeMCU, an ultrasonic sensor (HC-SR04), an LED, and a buzzer.
-The system detects motion and alerts by lighting up the LED and sounding the buzzer.
+This project is a smart home security system built using a NodeMCU, an ultrasonic sensor (HC-SR04), an LED, and a buzzer.
+The system detects motion and alerts by lighting up the LED, sounding the buzzer, and sending notifications to Telegram.

 ## Components